abiraihan/test_app/README.md

 # README

+**Rails In a NutShell:-**

+**Rails Migration**
+  -  [Rails Migration](https://guides.rubyonrails.org/active_record_migrations.html) Modifies your database or table in your database and */db/schema.rb* contains the latest state of your database/tables information that how its organized.
+    - In short, Rails migration provides functionality to modify your database i.e. tables get modified.
+    - You can think of each migration as being a new 'version' of the database.
+A schema starts off with nothing in it, and each migration modifies it to add or remove tables, columns, or entries.
+Active Record knows how to update your schema along this timeline, bringing it from whatever point it is in the history to the latest version.
+Active Record will also update your db/schema.rb file to match the up-to-date structure of your database.

+**Rails Model**
+  - Rails Model provides functionality to create tables in your database.

+**Create Geospatial Rails Application From Scratch:-**

 Create New Rails [v7.0.4.2] Application with PostgreSQL and enable PostGIS functionality into the database
   - Valid for below ditribution
     - Kali Linux - ```arm64-debian```